Solid angles associated to Minkowski reduced bases: The 3-dimensional case

-\begin{cor} Any rank-3 lattice has a reduced basis with $ \omega_{\A_3} \leq \omega_Q \leq \frac{1}{8}$. \end{cor} \begin{proof} Pick a reduced basis and change signs of the vectors if necessary to ensure that $\omega_Q \leq \frac{1}{8}$ (the three basis vectors together with their negatives give us eight cones to choose from).
+\begin{proof} Pick a reduced basis and switch basis vectors to their negatives if necessary to ensure that $\bar{\Omega}_Q \leq \frac{1}{8}$ (the three basis vectors together with their negatives give us eight cones to choose from).
 By the above theorem, we also have the lower bound. \end{proof}